JelleAalbers/blueice/README.rst

 Especially when connected to a Monte Carlo, blueice lets you make likelihood functions which measure agreement between data and theory with flexibility: you choose which settings to vary (which parameters the likelihood functions has) and in which space the agreement is measured.

 This package contains only generic code: you'll need a few things to make it useful for a particular experiment.
 Originally this code was developed for XENON1T only; the XENON1T models have since been split off to the `laidbax <https://github.com/XENON1T/laidbax>`_ repository.
+XENONnT is still developing `alea <https://github.com/XENONnT/alea>`_ which is based on blueice.

 Contributors